OPENING PAGES EXTRACT

 He and I had met around eighteen months before at a party, and we hit it off straight away.
 For some time prior to that I’d felt there was very little that could alter my spiritual worldview.
 There might be occasional tinkering at the edges, but nothing that would force me to make significant changes – it was rare even for me to get excited by any spiritual books or talks.
 Yet when Todd started describing his OOB research that night I was spellbound.
-I’d read Robert Monroe’s pioneering Journeys Out of the Body, but here were new ideas that I’d never encountered before.
+I had read Robert Monroe’s pioneering Journeys Out of the Body, but here were new ideas that I’d never encountered before.
 I felt energised but also a little apprehensive.
-Some of these ideas were so revolutionary I wasn’t sure how well they meshed with the neat little framework I’d spent years putting together, which wrapped me in its cosy cocoon just like a comfort blanket.
+Some of them were so revolutionary I wasn’t sure how well they meshed with the neat spiritual framework I’d spent years putting together, which wrapped me in its cosy cocoon just like a comfort blanket.

 By one of those wonderful synchronicities we learn to appreciate deeply, when someone mentioned I was the ‘famous author’ Ian Lawton – something of an exaggeration but never mind – Todd strode out of the room and returned carrying his rucksack.
 “Well how d’ya like that?” he beamed, pulling out a copy of my Wisdom of the Soul.
 “I was searching my shelf for a book to read on the train, and this just jumped out at me!
 I’ve had it for some time but never picked it up before.”
-After what I’d already heard from him I was none too sure that my use of the word wisdom was appropriate, but he politely waved away my concerns.
+After what I’d already heard from him I was none too sure that my own use of the word wisdom was appropriate, but he politely waved away my concerns.

 It was no surprise to Todd that I had a long list of questions, and we started ploughing through them over dinner.
-The conversation was absorbing but intense, and now we’d arrived at probably the most crucial question of all – at least for me at this point.
+The conversation was absorbing but intense, and now we’d arrived at probably the most crucial one of all – at least for me at this point.
 During our first meeting he’d explained that he’d recently met an incredibly wise entity called Acamesis in the highest planes he was able to access, and after several visits had been shocked to realise it was just another aspect of himself, or of his own oversoul as he called it.
-This was why he’d recently changed his surname.
+This was why he had recently changed his surname.
 But I’d had plenty of time to mull over this in the interim, and now I needed more: “Just how do you know he’s part of you.
 How can you be so sure?”

 His answer was swift and unequivocal: “Ian, you just know.
 In OOB exploration everything is about sensing different vibratory patterns, different frequencies of energy.
 The first few times I met Acamesis I was blown away, he felt like the highest, wisest form of intelligence I could ever meet… an angel or even a god in his own right.
 But then on one journey, when I’d calmed down a bit, it just hit me that the vibrational pattern he was exuding had a special quality because it exactly matched my own.
 For all I know he was shielding me ‘til I was ready for the truth.”

-Somehow I just knew that was what he was going to say.
+Somehow I too just knew that was what he was going to say.
 In fact deep down I’d known he was right in his identification ever since he’d first mentioned the idea.
 I just hadn’t wanted to accept that everything I thought I knew – that whole comforting, simple framework of spiritual understanding I’d spent more than a decade developing – was only scratching the surface.